-SOAR is the comprehensive orientation workshop to help newly admitted students transition – both academically and socially – to CSULB.
-All new undergraduate students are required to attend SOAR before registering for classes.
-Students must be formally admitted to CSULB and have paid the CSULB Enrollment Deposit in order to sign-up and attend SOAR.
+SOAR is a comprehensive orientation and advising workshop to help newly admitted undergraduate students during their academic and social transition to CSULB.
+All students are required to successfully complete a SOAR workshop before registering for courses.
+Students must be formally admitted to CSULB and have paid the CSULB Enrollment Deposit in order to register and attend SOAR.
 For information about SOAR workshops and its other programs, call (562) 985-5515, email firstname.lastname@example.org, or visit www.csulb.edu/soar.